GabrielMontplaisir/fem-product-card/product-card/README.md

-# Frontend Mentor - Product preview card component solution
+# Product preview card component solution

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).